Liuzzyg/PrivCode/README.md

 ## 4. Running Instructions
 Overview: [4.1 Utility Experiment](#41-Implementations-for-Utility-Experiment-Results-in-Table-3) introduces the implementations for the utility experiment results in Table 3.
 Next, [4.2 Canary Experiment](#42-Implementations-for-Canary-Experiment-Results-in-Table-4) introduces the implementations for the canary experiment results in Table 4.
 Finally, [4.3 Hyper paramter Anlysis](#43-Hyper-paramter-Anlysis-Implementations-for-Results-in-Table-5) introduces the implementations for the hyper-paramter anlysis results in Table 5 and Figure 5.

-> **Note:** please provide a overview here and introduce the key hyper-parameters.
-Besides, please provide a point-to-point experiments explanations.

-> **Note:** please include how to run the baselines.

 We list the key hyper-parameters below, including their explanations,

 - `model_path`: the name of pre-training LLM, or the path of checkpoint.